otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/02-express-and-postman.md

 ### app.mjs

 In the root directory, create a file named `app.mjs`.
-The `app.mjs` file is the entry point of the application.
 In the `app.mjs` file, add the following code.

 ```javascript
 // Import the Express module